SewerynKaminski/Advent-of-Code-in-V/modules/year2023/day08/README.md

 ZZZ = (ZZZ, ZZZ)
 ```

-Starting with AAA, you need to look up the next element based on the next left/right instruction in your input.
-In this example, start with AAA and go right (R) by choosing the right element of AAA, CCC.
-Then, L means to choose the left element of CCC, ZZZ.
-By following the left/right instructions, you reach ZZZ in 2 steps.
+Starting with `AAA`, you need to look up the next element based on the next left/right instruction in your input.
+In this example, start with `AAA` and go right (R) by choosing the right element of `AAA`, `CCC`.
+Then, `L` means to choose the left element of `CCC`, `ZZZ`.
+By following the left/right instructions, you reach `ZZZ` in `2` steps.

-Of course, you might not find ZZZ right away.
-If you run out of left/right instructions, repeat the whole sequence of instructions as necessary: RL really means RLRLRLRLRLRLRLRL... and so on.
-For example, here is a situation that takes 6 steps to reach ZZZ:
+Of course, you might not find `ZZZ` right away.
+If you run out of left/right instructions, repeat the whole sequence of instructions as necessary: `RL` really means `RLRLRLRLRLRLRLRL...` and so on.
+For example, here is a situation that takes 6 steps to reach `ZZZ`:

 ```
 LLR